 What are cytokines?
 Cytokines are chemical mediators of inflammation.
 The research is clear that pro-inflammatory mediators of the cytokine family are highly associated and lead to brain injury following infection.

 Brain cooling also relieves pressure in the brain that is caused by cerebral edema.
 Cooling therapy is thought to reduce energy depletion and decrease transmitter activity in the brain.
 Cooling therapy can also reduce ion flux alterations.
-Whatever the mechanism, and we don’t fully understand it completely yet — it seems clear that postnatal cooling of the brain has a beneficial effect on the outcome.
+Whatever the mechanism, and we don’t fully understand it completely yet, postnatal cooling of the brain has a beneficial effect on the outcome.

 Cooling therapy uses a purpose-made cap, a special blanket, or a mattress to cool the newborn in at a controlled temperature.
 It can be used to cool either the baby’s head or their entire body.